 Not-So-Heavy Metal The Magic of Faux Iron Grilles

-From the ancient Hittite empire to the Eiffel Tower to America’s own colonial beginnings, ironwork has been an important part of human history for more than 4,000 years.
-And some of the most elegant and beautiful examples of mankind’s love of iron are found in ornamental window, wall, and ceiling work.
+From the ancient Hittite empire to the Eiffel Tower to America’s colonial beginnings, ironwork has been an important part of human history for more than 4,000 years.
+And some of the most elegant and beautiful examples of mankind’s love of iron are found in ornamental windows, walls, and ceiling work.
 For many modern homeowners, the look of wrought iron is especially appealing, whether worked in elaborate patterns to create decorative artwork or crafted into elegant screens for windows.
 But the challenges that accompany wrought iron—namely, the weight of the material itself and the tendency of iron to corrode over time—makes it a costly and often impractical option for some.

 Fortunately, improvements in technology and the creation of faux iron grilles mean those with a taste for wrought iron can get the look they love, without having to navigate the pitfalls of traditional ironwork.

 Crafted from next-gen, environmentally friendly materials, faux iron grilles are resistant to rust, rot, and general wear and tear, making them ideal for outdoor, as well as indoor, applications.
 As they’re constructed from post-consumer recycled wood, they’re also much lighter than actual iron, which makes them easier to install, change, or move.